rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

     "Eco-Bottle 500ml": { "2026-05-18": 30 }
   }
 }
-*/

-### 🤖 Predictive Superpowers for AI Agents
+*   ### 🤖 Predictive Superpowers for AI Agents

     With this header data available, our developer partners' AI agents can handle incredibly smart autonomous operations

     **Smart Rebalancing**: If the AI agent detects a 30% demand drop in "FACILITY-EAST-01" but a 40% surge in "FACILITY-WEST-02" for the upcoming shipWeekStartDate, it can automatically issue inventory transfer requests.

-**Carrier Scheduling**: By projecting future shipping volumes (orderTransportationStatus) against scheduledDayOfWeek, the app can predict which days will experience logistics bottlenecks and pre-book freight trucks weeks in advance.
+    **Carrier Scheduling**: By projecting future shipping volumes (**orderTransportationStatus**) against **scheduledDayOfWeek**, the app can predict which days will experience logistics bottlenecks and pre-book freight trucks weeks in advance.

 ---